OpportunityIntl/OI-OffCanvas/README.md

 ## Public Properties
 Property | Type | Description
 ---------|------|------------
-elem | jQuery object | The drawer element status | string | The status of the drawer.
+elem | DOM object | The drawer element.
+Can be a DOM object, or a jQuery object. status | string | The status of the drawer.
 Either `'open'` or `'closed'`. offset | number | The current offset of the drawer.
 A value of `0` means the drawer is closed.
 A positive value, e.g. `300`, means the drawer is open by 300px. width | number | The calculated width of the drawer, in pixels.
 The value of `options.width` is parsed and saved to this property when the instance is initiated and on window resize.